karan/Projects/README.md

 **Mp3 Tagger** - Modify and add ID3v1 tags to MP3 files.
 See if you can also add in the album art into the MP3 file’s header as well as other ID3v2 tags.

 **Code Snippet Manager** - Another utility program that allows coders to put in functions, classes or other tidbits to save for use later.
 Organized by the type of snippet or language the coder can quickly look up code. *Optional: For extra practice try adding syntax highlighting based on the language.*

+**File Storage System** - Make a file storage system that lets user upload any file format and it gets saved on the server on the file system.

 Databases